rochesterxugroup/csc_249_final_proj_a2d_cls/README.md

 We use precision, recall, and F1-score to measure performance of trained models.
 The descriptions about the three metrics can be found in https://towardsdatascience.com/accuracy-precision-recall-or-f1-331fb37c5cb9.

 ## Submission
 We will evaluate your model on the testing set and the results should be a (NXnum_cls) array containing predictions saved as "results.pkl", where N (1044) refers to testing set size and num_cls (43) is the number of classes, and the elements are 0 or 1.
 You may follow the template: test.py to do testing.
-Please submit the results.pkl.
+Please submit the results_netid.pkl (please change "netid" with your netid).